aquasecurity/aqua-helm/README.md

 ```

 ## Issues and feedback
-If you come across any problems or would like to give us feedback on deployments we encourage you to raise issues here on GitHub.
+If you come across any problems or would like to provide feedback on deployments we encourage you to raise issues here on GitHub.